ojhajayant/eva/week1/Readme.md

 ![alt text](https://github.com/ojhajayant/eva/blob/master/week1/tanh_derivative.PNG "Logo Title Text 1")

-- Hence, for kernel initialization, their parameters/weights should be chosen from standard normal gaussian distributions such that values picked are, intutively speaking, almost inversely proportional to the number of inputs.To be more accurate, with activation functions like tanh & sigmoid, we will be able to normalize the variance of each neuron’s output to 1, by having the parameter weights inititalize to values, picked from a distribution whose standard deviation is inverse of square root number of inputs i.e. sqrt(1/n).
-While for the ReLU, it is sugested to have these picked from a standard normal distribution with std. deviation of sqrt(2/n).
+- Hence, for kernel initialization, their parameters/weights should be chosen from standard normal gaussian distributions, such that values picked are, intutively speaking, almost inversely proportional to the number of inputs.To be more accurate, with activation functions like tanh & sigmoid, we will be able to normalize the variance of each neuron’s output to 1, by having the parameter weights inititalize to values, picked from a distribution whose standard deviation is inverse of square root of number of inputs i.e. sqrt(1/n).
+While for the ReLU, it is sugested to have these picked from a standard normal distribution, with std. deviation of sqrt(2/n).